IgorKrupenja/nextjs-starter/README.md

 ## Testing

 The starter project aims to have near-100% test coverage.
+Note that components inside [`src/components/ui`](src/components/ui) are [created](https://ui.shadcn.com/docs/installation/next) by the external `shadcn-ui` library and are thus not in scope for testing.
 You can run unit tests with:

 ```bash
 pnpm test